BENDING ARC (in construction), ST. PETERSBURG, FL

 Now that we live in an age of social media, I get to see the first person photos and captions that people share about my experience with my art.
 For example, at the Smithsonian American Art Museum’s Renwick Gallery, one Instagram post said “melting with art, we become part of the exhibition.”
 For me as an artist, the act of people experiencing the art is what completes it.
 For that installation, there was so much social media shared that the Washington Post featured my sculpture in an article about the phenomena, and the museum was named on Artnet’s list of 'Most Instagrammed Museums of the Year.'

-Pier Park, St. Petersburg, FL
+St. Pete Pier, St. Petersburg, FL